jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

   (b) any requirement to mark any firearm or other item with an identifying marking:
   (c) any requirement to provide any particulars to the Police for inclusion in the registry:
   (d) any requirement to record any particulars, whether in the registry or elsewhere.
-(6) No prosecution for an offence against any of sections 55D, 55E, 55F, and 55G may be commenced or continued against any constable in respect of any act committed by them at a time or during a period when they were acting as an undercover officer, except with the leave of the Attorney-General.
+(6) Except with the leave of the Attorney-General, no prosecution for any of the following offences may be commenced or continued against any constable in respect of any act they commit at a time or during a period when they are acting as an undercover officer:
+  (a) an offence against section 42A, 42B, 55D, 55E, 55F, or 55G; or
+  (b) an offence of conspiring to commit an offence against section 42A, 42B, 55D, 55E, 55F, or 55G; or
+  (c) an offence of attempting to commit an offence against section 42A, 42B, 55D, 55E, 55F, or 55G.
 (7) In subsection (6), undercover officer—
-  (a) means a constable whose identity is for the time being concealed for the purpose of a particular investigation of any suspected offence against any of sections 55D, 55E, 55F, and 55G; and
+  (a) means a constable whose identity is for the time being concealed for the purpose of a particular investigation of any suspected offence against any of sections 42A, 42B, 55D, 55E, 55F, and 55G; and
   (b) includes any other constable who is for the time being directing or assisting that constable in the course of that investigation.
 (8) A certificate signed by the Commissioner to the effect that, at any specified time or during any specified period, the constable named in the certificate was acting as an undercover officer is, for the purposes of subsection (6), conclusive evidence of that fact.